nvbinh15/ActiveNUS/docs/Documentation.md

 #### Description

 * Organizing flashcards by folder.
-Users will be able to see the number of items in each folder to have a broader overview of the subject.
+Users are able to see the number of items in each folder to have a broader overview of the subject.
 They can also add a new folder with the description on this page.
-* For each folder, users have the option to edit and learn the topic
+* For each folder, users have the option to edit and learn the topic.

 ![New Flashcard](img/new_flashcard.png)

 #### Implementation

 * Create a new page to display folders.
-* Each folder will have a specific view page with a parameter which is the `id` of the folder and will be handled by `django.urls`.
+* Each folder has a specific view page with a parameter which is the `id` of the folder and is handled by `django.urls`.

 #### 13.3.4.2 Algorithm to Optimize Flashcard Order